top of page

 So we're doing a lot right now even just talk figuring out banks that are there supporting these sort of missions.

-We could kind of go next with this is like kind of like a reason to be better with your money as its you is so you can feel more empowered to make these decisions.
+REBECCA: Yeah, I was just about to say that like that actually made me think of maybe we were we could kind of go next with this is like kind of like a reason to be better with your money as its you is so you can feel more empowered to make these decisions.

-Like if people think that it's expensive to live, This way, like if you just like manage your finances responsibly or, you know, you're like a good Steward of your money that does like Empower you to then not have to buy the throw a gear and not have to bank with predatory Bankers or you know, whatever.
+Like if people think that it's expensive to live, this way, like if you just like manage your finances responsibly or, you know, you're like a good steward of your money that does like empower you to then not have to buy the throw a gear and not have to bank with predatory bankers or you know, whatever.

-And like are considered to be you know Greener options like their Z SG S there's and there's some green washing their to like we you know that I would that's that's all over the world.
+And then also like debunking the fact that like, you can invest in things that are green.
+Like so publicly traded companies that have like socially responsible environmental impact initiative and like are considered to be you know greener options like their ESGs and there's some green washing their to like we you know that I would that's that's all over the world.

 So I think a lot of people feel like, oh, my money's just gonna go straight to Cole and, you know.